All you need to know…

 What time can I arrive?

-Guests can arrive at any time after 3pm but please note we often have night-time tours or talks in the evenings so we would recommend arrival by 7pm.
-However, if a late arrival time cannot be avoided, please just let us know so that someone can be there to greet you upon arrival.
+Guests can arrive at any time after 3pm but please note we often have night-time tours or talks in the evenings so we would recommend arrival by 6pm.
+However, if a late arrival time cannot be avoided, please just let us know so that someone can be there to greet you upon arrival or advise you on where to go.

 What time do I need to leave?